erickcestari/FastChat/README.md

 To run the chat application locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/erickcestari/Real-Time-Chat-Application.git`
+1. Clone this repository: `git clone https://github.com/erickcestari/FastChat.git`
-2. Navigate to the project directory: `cd real-time-chat-app`
+2. Navigate to the project directory: `cd fastChat`
 3. Install dependencies: `npm install or yarn`
-4. Set up the database schema using Prisma: `npx migrate or yarn migrate`
-5. Start the development server: `npm run dev or yarn dev`
+4. Start the development server: `npm run dev or yarn dev`

 Open your browser and visit `http://localhost:3000` to access the chat application.